cilium/community/Social-Guidelines.md

 # Social Media Guidelines

-This document highlights the social media guidelines for the use of the Cilium project's Twitter/X, LinkedIn and other social media channels that belong to the Cilium project.
+This document highlights the social media guidelines for the use of the Cilium project's Bluesky, LinkedIn and other social media channels that belong to the Cilium project.

 These guidelines apply to all the Cilium project social media channels, regardless of who manages them.